Asian women in satin robes feeling unwell and sinus against gray background. Dust allergies. Flu. People caught cold and

 Types of Headaches

 Headaches are classified into different types and level of pain.
-Understanding the information from the International Headache Society (IHS) will give us a better outlook on how to deal with headaches.
+Understanding the information from the International Headache Society (IHS) will give us a better outlook on how to deal with headache pain.

 - Primary headaches (migraine, tension, and cluster)